- This event has passed.

 TICKETS ARE NOW AVAILABLE!
 SCROLL DOWN TO REGISTER NOW!

 Books will be available for purchase and signing at the event or preorder copies through The Library Shop at the San Diego Central Library for delivery and signing at the event.
+And to pre-order books that publish after Super Book, see tickets below or preorder copies here.

 Only books purchased at the event or pre-purchased through The Library Shop will be eligible for signing at the event.